HKyatham/Turtlebot_Navigation_using_Nav2_SLAM/README.md

 # Turtlebot Navigation using Nav2 SLAM

 ## Description:
-This project was just to test out Turtlebot navifation using the Nav2 in ROS2 Galactic environment.
+This project was just to test out Turtlebot navigation using the Nav2 in ROS2 Galactic environment.
+Where a turtlebot is navigated to a goal point using the C++ code and Nav2 module.
 ![Turtlebot_Environment](/Images/Turtlebot_Nav2.png)

 ## Dependencies: